Associate in Fine Arts - Art

 “I’m a real fan of creating stuff, the process of thought and consideration is what draws me to fine art forms.
 After college, it has become important to me to be around other artist making their work rather than always be concerned with my own”.

-SFCC students who complete the Associate of Fine Arts (AFA) in Art have the following transfer opportunities:
+SFCC students who complete the Associate in Fine Arts (AFA) in Art have the following transfer opportunities:

-SFCC students who complete the Associate of Arts – Direct Transfer Agreement (AA-DTA) with an emphasis in Art have the following transfer opportunities:
+SFCC students who complete the Associate in Arts – Direct Transfer Agreement (AA-DTA) with an emphasis in Art have the following transfer opportunities: